ArnaudRinquin/wallet/README.md

 ## TODO

-* Store amounts has cents instead of float
+* Store amounts as cents instead of float
 * Currency icons as a filter
-* Add appache on deployed apps to make it offline (easy with [gulp-manifest](https://github.com/hillmanov/gulp-manifest))
+* Add appcache on deployed apps to make it offline (easy with [gulp-manifest](https://github.com/hillmanov/gulp-manifest))
 * Add optional label on transactions?